• Skip to primary navigation

 Questions To Ask Yourself to Stop Worrying about Decluttering

 We all worry about the next step in various areas of our lives.
 Getting ready to declutter is no exception.
-Today, we are talking about a discussion I had with a potential client and how her worrying and family negativity is stopping her from taking action.
+Today, we are discussing a discussion I had with a potential client and how her worrying and family negativity are stopping her from taking action.
 Read on to see the questions to ask yourself to stop worrying about decluttering.

 I spoke with a woman looking to clear her small home of clutter.
 She kept telling me that she was just too busy.
 And then said that she would have to maintain it.
 Well, of course, I thought.
 It seems ineffective to spend time and money having a professional organizer to set up goals for every room in the house, and you don't want to maintain it.

 She continued to say that her aunt and brother wouldn't help her because they thought she was too messy and would never keep it organized.
 If you know chronically disorganized people, please don't say this to them.
-There are many places to get help and support, like Institute for Challenging Disorganization, and other communities that can help a person with their disorganization.
-By saying that they will never keep it organized, you will stop them in their tracks, and they will never forget that statement when they want to make a change.
+There are many places to get help and support, like the Institute for Challenging Disorganization and other communities that can help people with their disorganization.
+By saying that, they will never keep it organized, you will stop them in their tracks, and they will never forget that statement when they want to make a change.

 “Do not allow negative people to turn you into one of them.” – Anonymous.
-Read more: Questions To Ask Yourself to Stop Worrying about Decluttering Click To Tweet
+Read more: Questions To Ask Yourself to Stop Worrying about Decluttering Share on X

 After expressing her situation, I asked, "Let's put aside what your family is telling you.
 Do you want to get your home organized and feel more in control of your life?"
 She said, "Yes."
 "Well, then let's stop listening to the doubters and start from the beginning," I said.